calorab/genre-noms-api-capstone/README.md

 ![ScreenShot](Screen_Shot_1.png)
 ![ScreenShot](Screen_Shot_2.png)

+Changes were made during developement so that the end flow of the app does  not match the flow charts, wire frames or screen shots.

 Technologies Used:
 - HTML
 - CSS
 - JavaScript
 - jQuery